filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 #### Combining datasets and DAOs to make a DataDAO

 If you have datasets through a Dataverse, you can build on their value by fueling the DAO's need for data.
+You can then use dataverses to incentivize further value creation through data processing.

 See [Data DAO: enable a collective-owned dataset economy: Merging decentralised governance and incentive mechanism into a permissionless data marketplace!](https://devpost.com/software/data-dao), First Prize winner of the Ocean Protocol Data Economy Challenge - Datatokens: